apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 That's it!
 You might also want to check out these other resources:

 -   [Actors documentation](https://apify.com/docs/actor) - Documentation for the Apify Actors cloud computing platform.
--   [Apify SDK documentation](https://sdk.apify.com) - Learn more about the tools required to run your own Apify actors.
+-   [Apify SDK documentation](https://sdk.apify.com) - Learn more about the tools required to run your own Apify Actors.
 -   [Crawlee documentation](https://crawlee.dev) - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.
 -   [Playwright Scraper](https://apify.com/apify/playwright-scraper) -
-    A similar web scraping actor to Puppeteer Scraper, but using the [Playwright](https://github.com/microsoft/playwright) library instead.
+    A similar web scraping Actor to Puppeteer Scraper, but using the [Playwright](https://github.com/microsoft/playwright) library instead.
--   [Web Scraper](https://apify.com/apify/web-scraper) - A similar web scraping actor to Playwright Scraper, but is simpler to use and only runs in the context of the browser.
+-   [Web Scraper](https://apify.com/apify/web-scraper) - A similar web scraping Actor to Playwright Scraper, but is simpler to use and only runs in the context of the browser.
 Uses the [Puppeteer](https://github.com/puppeteer/puppeteer) library.
--   [Cheerio Scraper](https://apify.com/apify/cheerio-scraper) - Another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
+-   [Cheerio Scraper](https://apify.com/apify/cheerio-scraper) - Another web scraping Actor that downloads and processes pages in raw HTML for much higher performance.